Not Just for Teenagers Any More

-There are many finical benefits for going to college.
-One of the things that will help you consider if you want to attend is if you qualify for financial aid or scholarships.
-A family of 4 that makes under thirty thousand a year can quality for up to $5000 a year in grants.
-This is money that does not have to be paid back.
+There are many financial benefits for going to college.
+One of the things that will help you decide if you want to attend is if you qualify for financial aid or scholarships.
+A grant is money that does not have to be paid back.
 This usually covers tuition, books, and childcare.
 There are also many scholarships tailored to older or returning students that could pay your tuition or books.

 The majority of Universities give you full university benefits even if you are only taking one class.
 The most important benefit to me is the medical benefits.
-It is $900 a year for hospitalization coverage.
-Medical visits with a nurse practitioner is $5.00 and prescriptions for most medications are free or are as little as $5.00.
-They also offer many free preventative services such as blood sugar testing, pregnancy testing, eye and hearing screening.
+They offer many free preventative services such as blood sugar testing, pregnancy testing and eye and hearing screening.
 Another benefit is the use of the workout facilities.
-Usually you can get a family membership for $300 a year.
-That is a lot cheaper than a swimming club and the university usually offers many free classes.
+Usually you can get a family membership for a lot cheaper than a swimming club, and the university usually offers many free classes.

 It is also better to choose a college that advertises or promotes part-time students and nighttime student programs.
-More non-traditional, than traditional schools offer non-class room based classes.
-You can choose from telecoureses which allow you to watch instruction over a television then mail in your assignments, virtual or webbased courses that are done completely over the internet, independent studies which are done on your own time, or from parfolio assignments that will give you credit for life experiences.
-Parfolio assignments are an easy and fast way to gain credits if you already have knowledge on particular subjects.
+More non-traditional than traditional schools offer non-class room based classes.
+You can choose from telecourses which allow you to watch instruction over a television then mail in your assignments, virtual or web based courses that are done completely over the internet, independent studies which are done on your own time, or from portfolio assignments that will give you credit for life experiences.
+Portfolio assignments are an easy and fast way to gain credits if you already have knowledge on particular subjects.
 Some colleges will even let you test out of courses and obtain credits for a fraction of the price.

 In conclusion I feel a college education is an avenue to consider.
 Even if you are not going for a degree there are many benefits you can enjoy from attending college.